 Sound planning beforehand allows elders to ensure that their needs are met and their wishes are carried out with regard to future financial matters and medical treatment, even if they are unable to communicate their desires at the time those decisions need to be made.
 Powers of attorney and advance directives allow a person to designate an agent to carry out their wishes as an alternative to allowing a judge to select a guardian or conservator.
 In a written document, each person may communicate to the agent their financial goals and decisions, as well as outlining medical procedures or life-sustaining techniques that may be performed in the future.
 These directions allow the agent to make decisions according to the elder’s wishes, even if he or she is unable to communicate with the agent at the time.

 Planning For Long-Term Care

 While making financial and medical plans is extremely important, so too is providing for long-term care.
 Many people overlook the financial, medical and personal aspects of long-term care planning until it is too late.
 If you develop a serious mental or physical disability requiring long-term care, you will want to have a long-term care plan.
 Health care costs in the United States are expensive and continue to rise.
 Proper long-term care planning now will allow you to pay for these rising costs without exhausting your life’s savings.
 A skilled elder law attorney can counsel you on long-term care insurance, Medicare and Medicaid eligibility and other options.
 With proper planning, you can choose the long-term care option that best fits your needs.

-The security derived from planning for your retirement including handling your financial, medical and long-term care decisions is without a price.
-Contact an experienced elder law attorney for guidance.
+The security derived from planning for your retirement, including handling your financial, medical and long-term care decisions is without a price.
+Contact an experienced elder law attorney atPolizzotto & Polizzotto in Brooklyn, New York, for guidance.
 Taking the necessary steps now can reduce financial hardship and stress for you and your loved ones in the future.